Nacho9771/startup/README.md

 ## 🚀 WebSocket deliverable

-I do plan to work on this website later in my freetime!
-But for now I completed the websocket deliverable, and at this moment as I am submitting this project, the website is fully functional.
+After debugging the websocket, the following connections and functionality works with my website.
+There are three instances that use websocket in my website - notifications that notify other users when others have entered the trade terminal, notifications for when you purchase or sell stocks, and a chat box located in forum.jsx.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Backend listens for WebSocket connection** - Yes!
-The backend listend for websocket connecting, although this one can be a bit buggy as websocket sometimes likes to diconnect and reconnect
+The backend listend for websocket connecting.
-- [x] **Frontend makes WebSocket connection** - The frontend properly makes websocket connections, specifically when you make a stock purchase and when you use the community chat in the forum tab
+- [x] **Frontend makes WebSocket connection** - The frontend properly makes websocket connections, specifically when you make a stock purchase and when you use the community chat in the forum tab.
-- [x] **Data sent over WebSocket connection** - Data is properly sent over websocket connection, although due to the backend sometimes it can be a little buggy - I plan to fix this later in my spare time, but it still does it!
+- [x] **Data sent over WebSocket connection** - Data is properly sent over websocket connection with the community chat and the notifications in home.jsx.
-- [x] **WebSocket data displayed** - The chatbox and the notifications in the home.jsx file are displayed onto the screen
+- [x] **WebSocket data displayed** - The chatbox and the notifications in the home.jsx file are displayed onto the screen properly.
-- [x] **Application is fully functional** - While I had to remove some features, like a list of all of the trades that have happened on the website (I was really crunched for time), the website is fully functional :)
+- [x] **Application is fully functional** - While I had to remove some very small features, the website is fully functional and ready to be graded :)